vtex-apps/admin-ley-gondolas-arg/docs/README.md

+##  ⚠️ Maintenance ⚠️
+*After July 31 of 2022, this application will no longer be maintained by the FPA APUB team or the RPT LATAM team.
+Maintenance will be the responsibility of the ecosystem, everyone will be able to make a branch with the changes or improvements they want to make, make a pull request and we will approve it.*

+---

 📢 Use this project, [contribute](https://github.com/vtex-apps/promotion-cloner) to it or open issues to help evolve it using [Store Discussion](https://github.com/vtex-apps/store-discussion).

 # Admin Ley de Gondolas